httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 # Operational Considerations for Servers {#server-ops}

-The ORIGIN frame allows a server to indicate what for origins a given connection ought be used.
+The ORIGIN frame allows a server to indicate for which origins a given connection ought be used.

 For example, it can be used to inform the client that the connection is to only be used for the SNI-based origin, by sending an empty ORIGIN frame.
 Or, a larger number of origins can be indicated